We really enjoy snorkeling Mauna Kea Beach. Also known as Kauna’oa Beach, it is one of the most stunning beaches anywhere.

 1. From Kailua Kona, take highway 19 (Queen Kaahumanu Hwy) north.
 Follow it through the Waikoloa Resort Area, past the Puako Road turnoff, and past the big Hapuna Beach sign and turnoff.

-2. After the overpass look on the left side of the road for the entrance into the Mauna Kea Resort near the 68 mile marker and turn in.
+2. After the overpass look on the left side of the road for the entrance into the Mauna Kea Beach Hotel near the 68 mile marker and turn in.

 3. Let the gate guard know you want to go to Mauna Kea Beach.
 After entering the resort property, just follow the road down the hill and around a ways as it veers left until it ends and park.